Zokka-Dev/zokka-compiler/CREATING_A_NEW_PACKAGE_FOR_PACKAGE_OVERRIDES.md

 chances where someone could end up either directly or indirectly depending on both a package and another API-identical package meant to override the former.
-Packages meant to override other packages should only ever show up in `zelm-package-overrides`.
-By keeping package overrides off of the standard Elm repository and clearly labeling such packages as overrides, we prevent unsuspecting Elm developers who aren't using Zelm from inadvertently ending up with a project that has uncompilable, conflicting dependencies.
+Packages meant to override other packages should only ever show up in `zokka-package-overrides`.
+By keeping package overrides off of the standard Elm repository and clearly labeling such packages as overrides, we prevent unsuspecting Elm developers who aren't using Zokka from inadvertently ending up with a project that has uncompilable, conflicting dependencies.

 The fifth rule has to do with the nature of dependency resolution.
 If your